Skip to content Message Us Message Us

 The Physics of Spring Behavior and Elasticity: A Technical Deep Dive

-You’ve likely spent hours on forums like IH8MUD or Reddit, trying to decipher why one suspension setup feels "planted" while another feels "jittery."
-You’ve seen terms like "spring rate" and "progressive winding" thrown around, often accompanied by conflicting advice.
+You have likely spent hours on forums trying to figure out why one suspension setup feels planted while another feels jittery.
+You have seen terms like spring rate and progressive winding thrown around with conflicting advice.
+Here is the reality.
+Suspension is not magic.
+It is physics.

 Yellow car shock absorber with black spring.